marvintau/musje/README.md

 ### Demo

-Useful for viewing the resulting jianpu score with live-reload.
+Serve and watch demo of the musje library with live-reload, useful for the developing process.

 ```
 gulp